wpilibsuite/deploy-utils/README.md

 Commands:
 `gradlew deploy` will deploy all artifacts
-`gradlew deploy<artifact name><target name>` will deploy only the specified artifact to the specified target
+`gradlew deployStandalone` will deploy all artifacts marked for standalone use with `allowStandaloneDeploy` `gradlew deploy<artifact name><target name>` will deploy only the specified artifact to the specified target

 Properties: